manticore-projects/jsqlformatter/src/site/sphinx/index.rst

 Platform
 .........
   * Java Library (JAR)
-  * Native Static Binary or Dynamic Libray for Windows, Linux or MacOS
+  * Native Static Binary or Dynamic Library for Windows, Linux or MacOS
   * Netbeans Plugin (Other platforms such as Eclipse, JEdit, Squirrel SQL, DBeaver coming soon)